mrkuz/nixos/README.md

 Scripts to simplify the work with VSCode extensions.

-- `add-vscode-extension.sh` - Creates Nix expression for VSCode extension
+- `add-vscode-extension.sh` - Add VSCode extension to `nix/sources.json`

   _Example_